Need to call us? Our local phone numbers along with a toll free number are listed below.

 The main things that SpamAssassin looks for are suspicious items in the headers of e-mail (the processing information for delivering the mail) and for common things that Spammers put in the e-mail messages – things like “this is not spam”, “complies with senate bill”, etc. A single suspicious item in an e-mail is usually not enough to get a message marked as spam – it takes multiple ‘hits’ to cause mail to be marked.

 Amplex Phone Help

-The Amplex Phone quick setup guide is available by clicking here.
+The Amplex Phone residential quick setup guide is available by clicking here.

 The full Amplex Phone manual is available by clicking here.

-Yes, you can transfer your existing phone number to Amplex Phone.
-The guide and form to transfer your existing phone number to Amplex Phone is available by clicking here.
+Want to transfer your existing phone number to Amplex Phone?
+The quick guide and required form to transfer your existing phone number to Amplex Phone is available by clicking here.

 If your Amplex Phone ATA/router has built in Wi-Fi you can find the network name and password by looking on the ReadyNet box or by looking on the bottom of the ATA/router for network name and passkey.

 To help you with an Internet service or e-mail problem, we use a program called Co-Pilot.
 This allows us to remotely access your computer to identify any settings that may cause problems.